flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 ![Thrustmaster TWCS Throttle](../assets/api-guide/thrustmaster-twcs-throttle.png "Thrustmaster TWCS Throttle"){loading=lazy}

 !!! tip ""
-    Remember to calibrate you throttle detents for the this Throttle: [TWCS Throttle Calibration](../feature-guides/flyPad/throttle-calibration.md#thrustmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents)
+    Remember to calibrate you throttle detents for this throttle: [TWCS Throttle Calibration](../feature-guides/flyPad/throttle-calibration.md#thrustmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents)

 The rest of the buttons can be mapped as you require it.